Mutually equibiased bases: Conclusion

-We examined our entanglement witness for $d\times d$ isotropic states, and, in the case $d=3$, we evaluated it using a set of $L$ MEBs, and presented the results through illustrative plots for $L=2,3,4$.
-We showed that in the absence of a complete set of MUBs, having a set of MEBs with at least one additional basis can already enhance the construction of finer entanglement witnesses.
+We examined our entanglement witness for $d\times d$ isotropic states and, in the case $d=3$, we evaluated it using a set of $L$ MEBs; we presented the results through illustrative plots for $L=2,3,4$.
+We showed that in the absence of a complete set of MUBs, having a set of MEBs with at least one additional basis can enhance the construction of finer entanglement witnesses.

 These results provide a deeper understanding of the structure and properties of MEBs, offering new tools for entanglement detection and quantum measurement theory.
-The challenging dimension $d=6$ is currently under investigation to determine whether there exist values of the index $\mu$ for which one can construct a set of at least four MEBs---exceeding a set of three MUBs currently known for this dimension.
-We hope that our results will have broader applications in quantum information theory; in particular, for dimensions where no more than three MUBs are known, even a set of four MEBs with $\mu > 1/d$ could shed light on the challenging open problem of constructing complete set of MUBs.
+The challenging dimension $d=6$ is currently under investigation to determine whether there exist values of the index $\mu$ for which one can construct a set of at least four MEBs, exceeding a set of three MUBs currently known for this dimension.
+We hope that this work will serve as a stepping stone for further research, ultimately advancing our understanding of MUBs.
+In particular, for dimensions where no more than three MUBs are known, even a set of four MEBs with $\mu > 1/d$ could shed light on the challenging open problem of constructing complete set of MUBs.